 They are the same 973 patients

-Delivery in Apr: The variables, ER_FLAG, ER_FREQ, ER_AFREQ are based on Dx and Rx data
+Delivery in Apr: The variables, ER_FLAG, ER_FREQ, ER_AFREQ are based on both Dx and Rx data

 Delivery in Jun: The variables, ER_FLAG, ER_FREQ, ER_AFREQ are based only on Dx data.
+This leads 12 patients with less than 3 positive events.

 Others in the follow-up analysis